ALL YOU NEED TO KNOW ABOUT ALCOHOL ABUSE AND TREATMENT

 - Social disorder

-Among the most common disturbances that can result from alcohol abuse is the occurrence of road mishaps and vehicular accidents.
+Among the most common disturbances that can result from alcohol abuse is the occurrence of road mishaps and vehicular accidents as a result of driving under the influence.
 According to the Traffic Safety Facts 2014 Data of the US Department of Transportation, National Highway Traffic Safety Administration (NHTSA), alcohol-impaired driving accounted for 31 percent of traffic-related deaths in the United States in 2014.

 Aside from death, motor vehicle crashes also result in physical injuries, trauma and property damage.

 Termination and unemployment are also associated with alcohol abuse.
-With a high probability of being displaced from their homes and workplaces, alcohol abusers are constrained to seek housing and financial aid from various government-sponsored shelters and social programs.
+With a high probability of being displaced from their homes and workplaces, alcohol abusers are constrained to seek housing and financial aid from various government-sponsored shelters and inpatient rehabilitation programs.

 When to Seek Medical Help